turtlepod/fx-builder/readme.txt

 = Is it working? =

 Yes, I actually use it in my own site, because I need it.
-But as I mention, it's still in alpha stage.
+But as I mention, it's still in beta stage.

 == Screenshots ==

-This screenshot is outdated (from alpha1 version).
-I will update to the latest when the plugin enters beta stage.

 1. Page Builder Settings
 2. The Page Builder in Action
-3. Row Settings: Layout Option
+3. Row Settings
-4. Row Settings: Collapse Order Option
-5. Edit Content Item
+4. Edit Content Item
-6. Front End Results.
+5. Front End Results.
+6. Admin Color Scheme.

 == Changelog ==

-= 1.0.0.beta - 01 Oct 2016 =
+= 1.0.0.beta - 12 Oct 2016 =
 * Browser compatibility (Tested with: Firefox, Chrome, IE11, Edge, Android Phone, Tablet)
 * Use Admin Color
 * UI and UX Improvement.
+* RTL Support
+* Use HTML Class for Front End Output + Update Front CSS.

 = 1.0.0.alpha3 - 29 Sep 2016 =
 * Revision: Revert to Revision now also revert to page builder data.